Skip to main content

 Actors

-As said earlier, actors are all of the interactive objects in the game.
-What I'm calling "common" actors are the ones that do not need anything extra to be included in your level to work by themselves.
-Such as the main collectables like Power-cells, orbs or eco but also blue eco jump pads and eco valves.
+As mentioned earlier, "actors" are all of the interactive objects in the game.
+What I'm calling "common" actors are the ones that do not need anything special to be included in your level to work by themselves.
+These include the main collectables like Power Cells, Precursor Orbs or eco but also blue eco launch pads and eco vents.

-Technically, some "common actors" are not always included and will need to be added to the ".gd" manually.
-I'll omit those for now and they'll be explained in the "Advanced actor" part of this guide.
+Technically, some "common actors" are not always included and will need to be added to the .gd manually.
+I will omit those for now and they'll be explained in the "Advanced Actor" part of this guide.

 Let's look at all of these individually in detail.